- What is tech support?

 - Tech support vs customer support

-- 7 tips for better tech support
+- 7 tips to provide better tech support for your users

 When your customers run into a problem with your product, they contact your support team.